bbeniston/php-coding/coding-guidelines.md

 * Minify the css files and js files in production

 ## Code Documentation
-There two types of technical documentation which needs to be done:
+There are 3 types of technical documentations which needs to be done:
 * Code Annotations
   * The code annotations should be done in all the files, classes, methods and properties.
 Below is just a sample:
   ```php